BBC-Data-Unit/counterfeit-goods/FOI-responses/readme.md

 ## FOI responses

-This folder contains the responses from some police forces to our Freedom of Information (FOI) request.
+This folder contains example responses from some local authorities to our Freedom of Information (FOI) request.